 - Place your poisonous plants inside the terrarium to protect your plant and cat.

-- Cats are not a big fan of citrus smell.
-So, you can spritz a diluted lemon juice or orange oil directly onto the foliage.
+- Cats are not a big fan of the citrus smell.
+So, you can spritz diluted lemon juice or orange oil directly onto the foliage.

 - You can also make a handmade or homemade repellent spray.
 Create a solution of one part of vinegar to three parts of water and spray it on the leaves.